 Assault is a charge for intentionally inflicting harm on another person.
-In New Jersey, there are many different types of assault charges, but they fall under two general categories of simple or aggravated.
-No matter the type of assault — whether it is battery, assault with a deadly weapon, or vehicular homicide — all are serious crimes that can result in fines and extended jail time.
+In New Jersey, there are several different types of assault charges, but generally, they all fall under two categories: simple or aggravated.
+No matter the type of assault someone has been charged with, all are considered serious crimes that can result in significant fines and lengthy prison sentences.

-In New Jersey, simple assault describes assault that involves making threats or causing minor injuries, such as bruises or small cuts.
-It can also include causing bodily injury by negligently using a weapon.
-Furthermore, simple assault can include threats such as scaring a person into believing they may receive a serious injury.
+In the state of New Jersey, simple assault describes an event that involves making threats or causing minor bodily injuries, such as bruises or small cuts, to another party.
+It can also include causing bodily injury due to negligence when using a weapon.
+Furthermore, simple assault can consist of threats such as scaring an individual into believing they may receive a serious injury.

 As the name implies, aggravated assault is a more serious charge than simple assault.
 There are several factors that can lead to a person being charged with aggravated assault.
 Three primary factors include: